codacy/docs/docs/repositories-configure/using-submodules.md

 Alternatively, you can make this the default behavior for all new repositories by enabling **Add project key to the user, by default** in **Administration**, page **Settings**.

 !!! important
-    **If you're using Bitbucket Cloud** this setting must be disabled since automatically adding the user keys isn't supported.
+    **If you're using Bitbucket Cloud** this setting must be turned off since automatically adding the user keys isn't supported.

 ![Add project key to the user by default](images/using-submodules-default-add-user-key.png)